Truck Accident Lawyers Serving New Jersey

 - Burn injuries

 Tragically, it is not uncommon for motorists to suffer fatal injuries in the event of a truck accident.
-If your loved one was killed in a crash with an 18-wheeler, our attorneys can pursue compensation on your family’s behalf through a wrongful death claim.
+If your loved one was killed in a crash with an 18-wheeler, our semi-truck accident lawyers can pursue compensation on your family’s behalf through a wrongful death claim.

 How Are Truck Accidents Different from Car Accidents?